longshotlabs/composable-forms/docs/user/form.md

 PropTypes.func
 ```

+Provide a function that returns a Promise.

+- If successfully submitted, return `undefined`, `null`, or `{ ok: true }`.
+- If submission failed, and you have additional validation errors that you want shown, return `{ ok: false, errors }`, where `errors` is the standard errors array.
+- If submission failed and you've already notified the user in the user interface, you can return `{ ok: false }` or reject, whichever is most convenient.

-Provide a function that returns a Promise that resolves if submission was successful.
-If unsuccessful, the Promise should reject.
-On success, the Form component will reset all input values to match the values in the object in the Form's `value` property (by calling `form.resetValue()`).
+When you return `undefined`, `null`, or `{ ok: true }`, the Form component will reset all input values to match the values in the object in the Form's `value` property (by calling `form.resetValue()`).

 ### value